acumos/system-integration/docs/user-guide.rst

 .. code-block:: bash

    Release Scope

 **Current Release (Athena)**

 The Athena release includes these capabilities that have been implemented/tested:

 * Multi-Node deployment of the Acumos platform under kubernetes.
 * deployment with a new Acumos database or redeployment with a current database and components compatible with that database version.
-* Component services under kubernetes as named below (deployed as one pod-based service k.a acumos):
+* Component services under kubernetes as named below (deployed as one pod-based service a.k.a acumos):

   * core components of the Acumos platform